-The Story Behind the Trends - The percentage of post primary school children with a full Statement of Special Educational Need has risen steadily since June 2008.
-Belfast is below the NI percentage and Castlereagh is above the NI percentage in June 2014.
+The Story Behind

+the Trends - The

+percentage of post

+primary school

+children with a full

+Statement of Special

+Educational Need

+has risen steadily

+since June 2008.

+Belfast is above the

+NI percentage and

+Castlereagh is below

+the NI percentage in

+June 2015.